 The original articles provide tabulated values of the intermediate scalars $A^X_{11}$, etc. The easiest way for the reader to confirm mistakes in the formulae is to confirm that the values computed from these formulae do not match those tabulated.
-For example:
+Consider the following example:

+Happily, the errors in the formulae for the intermediate scalars appear not to extend greatly to the tabulation of their values for a small range of size ratios in \citet[\S 11.3]{kim_microhydrodynamics:_2005}, where we find agreement with values calculated from the expressions in this article to at least the second significant figure (and often more).

-Alternatively, these can be spotted by either deriving the equations independently, or observing that the values provided do not match those in the mid-field; both methods are described below.
+Nonetheless, errors in the formulae can also be spotted by either deriving the equations independently or observing that the values derived do not match those in the mid-field; both methods are described as follows.